JaBaconn/JakinWade.github.io/essays/no-mistakes.md

 ## A Newbie's View On Java Script

 As a newbie to Java Script, I find the experience pretty interesting.
 This is my first time learning a coding language that is not object oriented (like C/C++, Java).
 The way JavaScript uses functions is very flexible since it uses functions like a variable, e.g - a string.
 Its ability to assign a function to variables, pass it as arguments to other functions, store it in data structures, & return it from other functions; I find these advantages very helpful.
-However Java Script a bit hard to understand for complete beginners.
+However Java Script may be a bit hard to understand for complete beginners.

 ## A Newbie's View on WODs